 Why did emotion evolve in the first place?
 Sometimes, especially to emotionally neglected people, emotions feel like a burden.
 Wouldn’t it be better if we didn’t have to feel sad when we had a conflict with a friend, angry when someone cuts us off in traffic, or anxious before a job interview?
 On the surface, maybe it would seem easier if we didn’t have to feel those things.
 But my belief is that if we didn’t have emotions, life would not be better.
 In fact, it would not be sustainable.

 Emotion is necessary for survival.
-Emotions tell us when we are in danger and when to run, when to fight, and what is worth fighting for.
+Emotions tell us when we are in danger.
+They tell us when to run, when to fight, and what is worth fighting for.
 Emotions are our body’s way of communicating with us and driving us to do things.
 Here are some examples of the purposes of just a few emotions.

 |FEAR||tells us to escape/self-preservation|

 |ANGER||pushes us to fight back/self-protection|

 |LOVE||drives us to care for spouses, children, others|

 |HURT||pushes us to correct a situation|